Add a visual “you are here”

 }

 Now that the current page menu item is distinct, sighted users will feel less lost.
 This solution was rolled into navigation menus in the Ripple Design System.
 This means all centrally hosted websites immediately gain the improvement.
-In time, independent websites may upgrade to reap the benefit too.
+In time, independent websites may upgrade to reap the benefits too.

 1 comment